george-toka/Uni---WebDev-Projects/README.md

 only put a maximum number of checks on his vote
 * Thanks for Voting Page.
 We prevent from voting page callback so that nobody can vote multiple times.
 * Results Page

+  ---REFER TO SHOWSCASE FOLDER TO VIEW MINI CLIPS OF THE FINAL RESULT---